MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/purview-checklist.md

 - Validate and update your Azure Purview [collections architecture](/azure/purview/manage-data-sources#manage-collections).

-- Validate and update the collection hierarchy inside Azure Purview Account.
+- Validate and update the collection hierarchy inside the Azure Purview account.

 - Validate data sources in collections by testing connectivity and doing initial scans.